opencloud-eu/qa/.github/ISSUE_TEMPLATE/docker-compose_test_plan_template.md

 ---
 name: OpenCloud Compose Test Plan
-about: Create a Test Plan for the "docker-comose" stack
+about: Create a Test Plan for the "docker-compose" stack
 title: ''
 labels: ''
 assignees: ''